-Moderate income person or household- Means oone or more natural persons or a household income adjusted gross household income of which is less than between 80 and 120 percent of the area median annual adjusted gross-income for households as defined by the most recent Housing and Urban Development data for Broward County, and as adjusted for household size within the metropolitan statistical areas (MSA).
+Moderate income person or household - Means oOne or more natural persons or a household, the total annual adjusted gross household income of which is less than between 810 and120 percent of the area median annual adjusted gross income for households as defined by the most recent Housing and Urban Development data for Broward County, and as adjusted for household size within the metropolitan statistical areas (MSA).

 Modular home -A home built in the controlled environment of a manufacturing plant, transported to a building site and professionally assembled on a permanent foundation.
-Modularhomes meet or exceed local building code standards.
+Modular homes meet or exceed local building code standards.